-If you’ve come across the terms like sales funnel or website funnel, you’ve probably also heard about the content marketing funnel.
-In this article we’ll give you the fundamentals on what a content marketing funnel is, how it works, and how it’s the best way to affect the buyer’s journey in 2019.
+If you’ve come across the terms like buyer journey vs sales funnel or website funnel, you’ve probably also heard about the content marketing funnel.
+In this article, we’ll give you the fundamentals of what a content marketing funnel is, how it works, and how it’s the best way to affect the buyer’s journey in 2019.
 We’ll start by discussing some vital aspects of the modern buyer’s journey.

 Introducing the buyer’s journey

 Marketing and sales are integral parts of running any business, and the concept of the buyer’s journey is a popular approach for attracting sales.
 In

 If you’re looking for more information, please continue reading.
 Our complete guide to the 2019 content marketing sales funnel will give you far more details and greater insight into how it works and what you can do.

 Why the content marketing funnel is so important today

 Content marketing and the presence of a well-formulated content marketing journey can make a huge difference in optimizing the sales process.
 In fact, when it comes to turning higher profits, Inc puts content marketing above any other marketing or advertising strategy.

 Regardless of what industry you’re in, whether you sell B2B or B2C, you need sales in order to survive, let alone become profitable.
 In order to do that you need to be seen – people need to be aware of your business, product, and service.